 For Fall 2020, tests taken before June 1, 2018 will not be accepted.
 Your most recent overall Band score must be at least 7 on a 9-point scale.

 To register for the IELTS, consult the IELTS website to locate the office of the test center where you plan to take the test.

 The Department of Mathematics offers two PhD degrees, one in Mathematics and one in Applied Mathematics.
 Applicants for admission to either PhD program are expected to have preparation comparable to the undergraduate major at Berkeley in Mathematics or in Applied Mathematics.
 These majors consist of two full years of lower division work (covering calculus, linear algebra, differential equations, and multivariable calculus), followed by eight one-semester courses including real analysis, complex analysis, abstract algebra, and linear algebra.
 These eight courses may include some mathematically based courses in other departments, like physics, engineering, computer science, or economics.

 Applicants for admission are considered by the department's Graduate Admissions and M.O.C.
 Committees.
 The number of students that can be admitted each year is determined by the Graduate Division and by departmental resources.
-In making admissions decisions, the committee considers, among other things, grades in mathematics courses, level of mathematical preparation, letters of recommendation, and GRE scores.
+In making admissions decisions, the committee conducts a comprehensive review of applicants considering broader community impacts, academic performance in mathematics courses, level of mathematical preparation, letters of recommendation, and GRE scores.

 In outline, to qualify for the PhD in either Mathematics or Applied Mathematics, the candidate must meet the following requirements.

 - During the first year in the PhD program:

 - take at least four courses, two or more of which are graduate courses in mathematics;

 - and pass the six-hour written preliminary examination covering primarily undergraduate material.
 (The exam is given just before the beginning of each semester, and the student must pass it within their first three semesters.)